What does it take to become a master sommelier?

 Read Wine Books

 Wine material is available everywhere.
-To start your journey to become a Master Sommelier, you should find books written by established wine professionals.
+To start your journey to becoming a Master Sommelier, you should find books written by established wine professionals.
 Karen McNeil’s Wine Bible is an excellent place to start.
 Jancis Robinson also has a few.
-Try “The Taste of Wine” by Pamela Vandyke Price to get a hang on pairings and wine styles.
+Try “The Taste of Wine” by Pamela Vandyke Price to get a hang of pairings and wine styles.
 Some online wine schools provide educational videos and articles on their websites that can be handy.

 The Dirty Secret Behind Becoming a Master Sommelier